conan-io/conan-io.github.io/_posts/2026-01-20-Libtorch-Available-In-Conancenter.markdown

 </div>

-Even though we have seen a simple usage of the library, this same approach will work for your local project using libtorch, so feel free to explore using libtorch in your projects!
+Even though we have seen a simple usage of the library, this same approach will work for your local project using libtorch, so feel free to explore using it in your projects!

 ## We’d love to hear your feedback